AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/compmigration/index.md

 **Dimension Mapping Service**

+To map dimensions from Adobe Analytics to Customer Journey Analytics within an XDM schema, follow these steps:

+In Customer Journey Analytics, create the dimensions that you want to be mapped from the existing Adobe Analytics dimensions.
+Obtain the
+Use the dimension mapping APIs to upload the ma

 These endpoints provide methods for mapping dimensions to CJA within an XDM schema:

 * [POST mapping dimensions csv](#post-map-dimensions-csv): Create dimensions mappings as a csv file